richardmillen/etude-2-net-patterns/docs/DiscoveryBySurvey.md

-# Example ?: Discovery by Survey
+# Discovery by Survey Example

 Service discovery by conducting survey of nearby nodes.